 Taxes for your spouse should be filed for the year of death, and any taxes should be paid.
 Since there could be complicated issues, it may be best to have a tax professional help you.

 12. Call the financial aid office if you have a child in college.

 Depending on the school and your financial situation, your child may qualify for more assistance.

-An advisor can help you update your financial plan based on benefits you’ve received, create a budget for your new income and expenses, revisit your retirement plan, and weigh any decisions about cashing out investments.
-If you don’t have an advisor, we can help you find a financial advisor in your area.
+A financial professional can help you update your financial plan based on benefits you’ve received, create a budget for your new income and expenses, revisit your retirement plan, and weigh any decisions about cashing out investments.
+If you don’t have a financial professional, we can help you find a financial professional in your area.